 Data processing at Sciences Po falls within a French and European legal framework for data protection (RGPD, General Data Protection Regulation).
 Its objective is to strengthen the rights of individuals and to empower the controller and processor making personal data processing.

 PARTICIPATE TO THE TRAININGS AND CONFERENCES ABOUT DATA PROTECTION

-The conferences given by the Sciences Po Data Protection Officer (DPO), Marion Lehmans, offer exchanges and debates on current data protection issues and issues of data governance, digital privacy and the Internet today and tomorrow.
+The Sciences Po Data Protection Officer (DPO), Marion Lehmans, leads training and awareness raising actions about data protection and privacy good practices.
+She also organises conferences to discuss and debates on current data protection issues and issues of data governance, digital privacy and the Internet today and tomorrow.

 The goal is that everyone, as a citizen, develops her or his own critical opinion on these moving and complex subjects, and helps to build the Internet of tomorrow.

 The Data Protection Officer (DPO) of Sciences Po proposes to discuss the subjects of data governance, digital privacy and the Internet of today and tomorrow and to share interesting content (readings / articles / videos) on the Mamadata5 discussion area of Sciences Po's internal social network (upon authentication).

 Anyone, students, researchers or academic and administrative staff of Sciences Po can join it.

 Take advice from the Sciences Po Data protection officer